 Step 1.
 Find an Approved Debt Relief Order Intermediary

-BMD Tip: Beat My Debt (and its owner Wilmott Turner Financial Services) is not an Approved DRO Intermediary.
-We can advise you as to whether a DRO is the right debt solution for you.
-However if you want to go ahead with your application you should contact one of the charities listed above.
+Beat My Debt is not an approved intermediary.
+We can only advise you as to whether a DRO is the right solution for you.

 Step 2.
 Review your Financial Circumstances